 Subject Description Standard

-English All General subjects offered at
+English General subjects offered in

-Dakabin SHS require a B
+Year 11/12 require a B

 standard in Year 10 English.

 Music Due to safety protocols involving Year 9 Effort and Behaviour results may

-• Dance machinery, tools and specialist be reviewed for some subjects due to
+Dance machinery, tools and specialist be reviewed for some subjects due to

 Food Studies equipment students must workplace health and safety concerns.

 Industrial Technology adhere to following teacher

-• Engineering instructions immediately and the
+ACM10121 Certificate I in instructions immediately and the

-ACM10117 Certificate I in wearing of correct footwear as
+Animal Care Industry wearing of correct footwear as

-Animal Studies prescribed by the school.
+Pathways prescribed by the school.

 AHC10216 Certificate I in

-Agrifood Operations
+AgriFood Operations

 Visual Art

-CUA20720 Certificate II in

-Visual Arts

-• Drama
+Visual Art Drama

-Japanese

 Media Arts

 Digital Technologies

-CUA10120 Certificate I in

-Dance

 It is a requirement for students to be a

 financial member of the Student

 Resource Scheme before entry is

 permitted.